When Life Feels Like It’s Racing: Understanding Hypomania, Mania, and Substance-Induced Mood Changes

 If this feels familiar, you could be experiencing hypomania or mania.
 Sometimes, drugs, alcohol, or medications can cause similar feelings.
 This isn't about labels or judgment — it's about noticing what's happening, keeping yourself safe, and knowing how to get support when life feels out of control.

 Take a breath.
-You’re not broken.
-You’re just human, and your brain sometimes has a lot of gas in the tank.
+None of this means something is wrong with you.
+You're human, and your brain sometimes has a lot of gas in the tank.

 Hypomania: Life Turned Up